1EdTech/openbadges-specification/index.md

 issuer   | IRI: Profile  | The `id` of the Issuer.
 <a id="revokedAssertions"></a> **revokedAssertions** | Array of revoked Assertions | An array of string `id` or UID-based identifications of badge objects that have been revoked.

 **Revoked Assertions referenced by revokedAssertions array:** Properties from [Assertion](#Assertion) in scope for those that have been revoked.
 Implementers generally only include these properties, clearing out the values that were in place before revocation.
 An identifying property must be used, either `id` or (legacy) `uid`.
-If the issuer does not wish to declare a revocation reason or additional metadata, the
+If the issuer does not wish to declare a revocation reason or additional metadata, the id of the Assertion may be included alone either as a single string entry to the list or in an object that defines an id property.

 Property | Expected Type | Description
 ---------|---------------|-----------